George Whitefield: Relationship with Benjamin Franklin

 The Reverend George Whitefield statue that formerly stood on the campus of the University of Pennsylvania in Philadelphia.

 It was removed on account of his pro-slavery views.

 Franklin was an ecumenist and approved of Whitefield's appeal to members of many denominations but unlike Whitefield was not an evangelical.
 He admired Whitefield as a fellow intellectual, and published several of his tracts, but thought Whitefield's plan to run an orphanage in Georgia would lose money.
 A lifelong close friendship developed between the revivalist preacher and the worldly Franklin.
 True loyalty based on genuine affection, coupled with a high value placed on friendship, helped their association grow stronger over time.
 Letters exchanged between Franklin and Whitefield can be found at the American Philosophical Society in Philadelphia.
 These letters document the creation of an orphanage for boys named the Charity School.
 In 1749, Franklin chose the Whitefield meeting house, with its Charity School, to be purchased as the site of the newly-formed Academy of Philadelphia which opened in 1751, followed in 1755 with the College of Philadelphia, both the predecessors of the University of Pennsylvania.

+Whitefield left a lasting impression on Franklin; so much so that Franklin committed several pages of autobiography to him where he lauded Whitefield's commitment and resolve he had for his evangelical and missionary efforts.

 Marriage

 "I believe it is God's will that I should marry", George Whitefield wrote to a friend in 1740.
 But he was concerned: "I pray God that I may not have a wife till I can live as though I had none."
 That ambivalence—believing God willed a wife, yet wanting to live as if without one—brought Whitefield a disappointing love life and a largely unhappy marriage.

 On 14 November 1741 Whitefield married Elizabeth (née Gwynne), a widow previously known as Elizabeth James.
 After their 1744–1748 stay in America, she never accompanied him on his travels.
 Whitefield reflected that "none in America could bear her".
 His wife believed that she had been "but a load and burden" to him.
 In 1743 after four miscarriages, Elizabeth bore the couple's fifth child, and the only to survive to birth, a son.
 The baby died at four months old.
 Twenty-five years later, Elizabeth died of a fever on 9 August 1768 and was buried in a vault at the Tottenham Court Road Chapel.
 At the end of the 19th century the Chapel needed restoration and all those interred there, except Augustus Toplady, were moved to Chingford Mount cemetery in north London; her grave is unmarked in its new location.

 Cornelius Winter, who for a time lived with the Whitefields, observed of Whitefield, "He was not happy in his wife."
 And, "He did not intentionally make his wife unhappy.
 He always preserved great decency and decorum in his conduct towards her.
 Her death set his mind much at liberty."
-After Elizabeth's death, however, Whitfield said, “I feel the loss of my right hand daily.”
+After Elizabeth's death, however, Whitefield said, “I feel the loss of my right hand daily.”